 You don’t have to use stock images.
 Some of the most powerful Instagram images have a candid, in-the-moment quality.
 But blurry, unrecognizable images with bad lighting won’t cut it.

 You’ve got options for getting great images, ranging from paid photographers to employees with a knack for photography.
 If you’re taking your own photographs, take as many as you need until you get a good one.

-He’s got lots more examples on his page, and I encourage you to take a closer look.
+He’s got lots more examples on her page, and I encourage you to take a closer look.
 You’ll never think about Instagram the same way.